OfficeDev/office-js-docs-pr/docs/tutorials/first-run-experience-tutorial.md

     - [Project](../quickstarts/project-quickstart.md)
     - [Word](../quickstarts/word-quickstart.md)

 1. Follow the instructions in your selected quick start.
-After you complete the "Try it out" section, return here to continue.
+After you complete its "Try it out" section, return here to continue.

 ## Implement the first-run experience